Chest Pain: A Merck Manual of Patient Symptoms podcast

 Chest pain is a very common complaint.
 Many patients are well aware that it is a warning of potential life-threatening disorders and seek evaluation for minimal symptoms.
 Other patients, including many with serious disease, minimize or ignore its warnings.
 Pain perception (both character and severity) varies greatly between individuals as well as between men and women.
 However described, chest pain should never be dismissed without an explanation of its cause.

 The heart, lungs, esophagus, and great vessels provide afferent visceral input through the same thoracic autonomic ganglia.
 A painful stimulus in these organs is typically perceived as originating in the chest, but because afferent nerve fibers overlap in the dorsal ganglia, thoracic pain may be felt (as referred pain) anywhere between the umbilicus and the ear, including the upper extremities.

 Painful stimuli from thoracic organs can cause discomfort described as pressure, tearing, gas with the urge to eructate, indigestion, burning, aching, stabbing, and sometimes sharp needle-like pain.
 When the sensation is visceral in origin, many patients deny they are having pain and insist it is merely “discomfort.”

 Many disorders cause chest pain or discomfort.
-These disorders may involve the cardiovascular, GI, pulmonary, neurologic, or musculoskeletal systems (see see Some Causes of Chest Pain).
+These disorders may involve the cardiovascular, GI, pulmonary, neurologic, or musculoskeletal systems (see Table 1: Some Causes of Chest Pain).

 Some disorders are immediately life threatening: